Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

   - The key concepts and terminology of data management and databases
   - Design and document the database's structure based on the requirements
   - Retrieve and manipulate the database's data with SQL
-- Each week there are two different teaching sessions:
-  - Lectures where we go through the theory of the weekly topics
-  - Laboratory sessions where we apply what we've learned by working on exercises together
+- During the weekly sessions we dive into new topics and reinforce learning through hands-on tasks
-- The teaching session schedule can be found on the course's Moodle page
+- The teaching session schedule can be found on the Moodle's "Course outline" page
-- There are weekly exercises that need to be submitted in Moodle before the next week's lecture
+- There are weekly exercises that need to be submitted in Moodle **before the next week's session**

 ---